Zhongbf/typora/英文/Peppa Pig 第一季.md

 Chloe Pig is Peppa and George’s cousin.
 Hello, Chloe!
 Hello, Peppa!
 Hello, George!

-I want to show you something!Wait for us!
+I want to show you something!
+Wait for us!
 This is my new ==puppet theater==!
 My daddy made it for me.

 I’ve made two puppets already! this one is called Chloe!
 Hello, I am Chloe Pig.
 And this one is my daddy.